whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/README.md

+---
+sidebar_position: 0.5
+---

 # Genome-wide association study practical

 Welcome!
-In this practical we will run a basic genome-wide association analysis using some simulated data with a binary trait.
-When you're ready to start, go [here](gwas_analysis_plink.md).

-## Table of contents
+This practical will introduce you to analyzing Genome Wide Association Study (GWAS) datasets using a program called PLINK, which is a freely available GWAS analysis toolkit.
+To get started, go [here](./getting_setup.md).